bobthemighty/disconsulate/README.md

 ## Retrying & Error Handling

 When you first request a service, disconsulate will have nothing in its cache, and will fetch the latest data from Consul.
+A failure at this point will return an error to the client.

 ```js
 async function fetchService() {